-A commonly used RC time for this filter is 220 ns at R17 = 1 k $\Omega$ and C23 = 220 pF.
+A commonly used RC time for this filter is 220 ns at R17 = 1 k Ω and C23 = 220 pF.
 This value is therefore used for the following equations.
 The output follows the input with a delay of just one RC time after roughly five RC times.
-The total delay time can now be calculated with Equation 25:
+The total delay time is calculated using Equation 25: